Back to Index

 So I did that, read things on other religion, you know, talk to people who were in other religions.
 And I kind of got to the place where I for sure believe like Jesus is who he says he was.
 So that's unwavering.
 But in terms of like practicing like my faith and like always knowing if God is there, if he's watching me, if he's taking care of me.

-You know, there's a verse that says like, everything works out for the good for those that love him.
+You know, there's a verse that says like everything works out for the good for those that love him.
 And I think that type of stuff can get kind of like, you know, you don't always fully believe it.
 You just got to remind yourself of it.
 And the other thing about the NBA is the schedule is so, like we stay up late after games and you got to wake up early and go to the gym and things.

-So the consistency in reading the Bible is kind of, it can be a hard thing, but I really do believe like there is power in the Bible.
+So the consistency in reading the Bible is kind of, it can be a hard thing.
+But I really do believe like there is power in the Bible.
 And when I am in the word, like when I'm reading it consistently, like I definitely see it come about in my life.

 - I think, yeah, it's always a priority to me in terms of like, I always wake up and I listen to worship music before I listen to anything else but spending time in the word, it can get, you know, your priorities can get thrown off.
 I think no matter what your job is, no matter how busy you are, that should be the priority.

-I'm not going to sit here and say like, it always like was for me, but I think that it is, overall it is the priority in my life.
+I'm not gonna sit here and say like, it always like was for me, but I think that it is, overall it is the priority in my life.
 And I think, yeah, on the road, it's tough.
-You just got to have, like, I sometimes travel with people, you know, accountability.
+You just gotta have, like I sometimes travel with people, you know, accountability.
 It all depends like what you want.

 Like there's some people that aren't trying to live, right?
-You, they want to do this and do that.
-And I'm not going to sit here and say that I haven't like fallen into things or done things like, but it's, yes, I'm just be like, it's tough.
+They wanna do this and do that.
+And I'm not gonna sit here and say that I haven't like fallen into things or done things.
+Like, but it's, yeah, I'm just be like, it's tough.
 We have so much access.
 We have so much money.

 There's, you know, when you go to hotels, there might be girls waiting in the lobby.
 There might be this or that.
-So really it's, you got to have accountability.
+So really it's, you gotta have accountability.
 So I got good friends, you know, Nicodemus, my manager, he travels with me and he's like, like I always say, you should have friends that are like on the same level as you in terms of just like discipline and things like that.

 You know, he gets on me if he knows I'm staying up late, if I'm kicking it with too many people, things like that. - Yeah, that's smart to always just have someone like around you that you want to live, like how they live and that inspires you.
 Okay, what's your favorite scripture and why?